Dave Berkus: Early years

 In 1957, Berkus founded his first company, Custom Fidelity, Inc., whose purpose was to produce and manufacture phonograph records.
 In 1971 he managed this company to its initial public offering (IPO) under SEC Regulation "A," which pertains to small businesses.
 In 1968 he relocated the company from Pasadena to Hollywood.
 By 1974, the company employed over fifty people under its record manufacturing operation and other related divisions, and he sold his interest in the business.

-During his time at Occidental College, Berkus held the position of editor for the Occidental Weekly, as well as president of the Kappa Sigma Fraternity.
+During his time at Occidental College, Berkus held the position of editor for the Occidental Weekly, as well as president of Kappa Sigma fraternity.
 In his senior year he received the Wall Street Journal Award for his accomplishments in the study of economics.
 In 1962, he graduated from Occidental College with a Bachelor of Arts degree in Business Administration.

 Berkus then served in the United States Naval Reserve from 1963 to 1967, serving as an aircrewman aboard P2 aircraft.
 He reached the level of E5, and then was awarded a direct commission in the United States Naval Reserve as an Air Intelligence Officer from 1967 to 1972, reaching the level of O3, while still managing Custom Fidelity Inc.

 Having programmed an early minicomputer for the record company in his spare time, he found a market for the programs by creating the earliest forms of packaged software.
 He sold his interest in the record company, and founded Berkus Compusystems Inc., in 1974 to market the computer software he had written.
 One of the several hundred early customers was a local hotel, the Miramar Sheraton, whose owner asked him to write software for reservations and front office operations.
 From that request, Berkus turned his attention to the hotel industry that had little previous automation in its past, and formed Computerized Lodging Systems Inc., in 1981.
 Through his work in these two companies, he helped to shape the minicomputer software industry, being recognized by the Inc. 500 list of America's fasting-growing companies in 1987 and 1988.
 His company held 16% of the world market share for hotel automation systems.
 He sold Computerized Lodging Systems to MAI Systems, Inc. in 1990 and continued to operate the company as a subsidiary until 1993, when he left to form Berkus Technology Ventures.
 His achievements were recognized by his induction into the highly exclusive (49 members as of 2021) Hospitality (HFTP) "International Hall of Fame" in 1998.
 As of January 2020, Marriott Hotels still used the computer software he wrote in 2,200 hotels, under the internal name, FOSSE.